Elsie Dinsmore

 Elsie Dinsmore is a children's book series written by Martha Finley (1828–1909) between 1867 and 1905.
-Of Finley's two girls' fiction series, the Mildred Keith books were more realistic and autobiographical in nature, while the Elsie Dinsmore books, which were better sellers, were more idealistic in plot.
+Of Finley's two girls' fiction series, the "Mildred Keith" books were more realistic and autobiographical in nature, while the "Elsie Dinsmore" books, which were better sellers, were more idealistic in plot.
 A revised and adapted version of the Elsie books was published in 1999.

 Summary

-The books take place on plantations in the American South, starting before the start of the Civil War.
+The books take place on plantations in the American South, in the period before the American Civil War.
 Elsie is an eight-year-old girl who has been living with her paternal grandfather, his second wife (Elsie's step-grandmother), and their six children: Adelaide, Lora, Louise, Arthur, Walter, and Enna.
 Elsie's mother died soon after giving birth to her, and her father has been traveling in Europe.
 She is good friends with Rose Allison, with whom she studies the Bible.
 The first book begins as Elsie's father, Horace, returns from Europe and she goes to live with him.
 The developing story hinges on Elsie's attempts to gain her father's love while maintaining her Christian ethics and her refusal to turn in those who bully her.

 Reception

 The first two books, published in quick succession, became immediate best sellers.
-The 28-book series went on to be "The most popular and longest running girl’s series of the 19th century," with the first volume selling nearly 300,000 copies in its first decade, going on to "sell more than 5 million copies in the 20th century."
+The 28-book series went on to be "The most popular and longest running girl’s series of the 19th century", with the first volume selling nearly 300,000 copies in its first decade, going on to "sell more than 5 million copies in the 20th century."

 The extreme piousness of the heroine and other stylized features of the books led some later critics to consider the series an example of "bad books, so transcendental in their badness that they will survive the ages."

 Adapted version

 A new Elsie Dinsmore series of eight books was adapted and abridged from the old one and published by Zondervan/Mission City Press in 1999, dubbed "Elsie Dinsmore: A Life of Faith".
 The language has been modernized, so for example the African American characters no longer speak in dialect (e.g. "Da bressed chile" as opposed to "The blessed child").
 While the plot-lines still hinge on Elsie's attempts to gain her father's love while maintaining her Christian ethics and refusing to report bullying (by her young uncle, Arthur, or Miss Day, the governess), some of Horace's actions have been toned down.
 For example, the infamous scene in which he drags Elsie off to beat her with a riding crop no longer exists.
 Overall he appears more as a "comically overprotective father, rather than as a sadistic tyrant."

-Along with the revised books, a related line of Elsie Dinsmore dolls was sold starting in 1998.
-And a Bible study curriculum was produced based on the new book series.
+Along with the revised books, a related line of Elsie Dinsmore dolls was sold starting in 1998, and a Bible study curriculum was produced based on the new book series.
 The original books have been reprinted as "Original Elsie Classics" by many publishers.